 An organization, not a person, the New York Freethinkers Association played a significant role in the Golden Age of Freethought, which lasted from the end of the American Civil War to the turn of the twentieth century.
 Despite its name, the New York Freethinkers Association was an organization of national scope, and its periodic conventions attracted many of the most prominent figures in freethought and related reform movements.
 Among them were C. D. B. Mills, the Syracuse abolitionist who long served as an officer of the association; Robert Green Ingersoll, the nation’s most famous freethought orator; D. M. Bennett, publisher of The Truth Seeker, the nation’s largest-circulation freethought newspaper; reformer-activist Matilda Joslyn Gage; and many others.

-The Association's first convention, held at Watkins (now Watkins Glen; pictured above) in 1878, is especially important because it was at this convention that Truth Seeker publisher D.M.
-Bennett was arrested for selling a banned marriage reform text, Cupid's Yokes, by anarchist and freelove advocate Ezra Heywood.
-Complete proceedings of this convention were published in book form by Bennett's Truth Seeker Company.
+The event is especially noteworthy because it was the site of the first freethought lecture by Matilda Joslyn Gage, and because it was at this convention that Truth Seeker publisher D.M.
+Bennett was arrested for selling a banned marriage reform text, Cupid’s Yokes, by anarchist and freelove advocate Ezra Heywood.
+Complete proceedings of this convention were published in book form by Bennett’s Truth Seeker Company.

 At the convention, freelove activist Josephine Tilton left her radical book stand for a short time and asked Bennett to tend it in her stead.
-While she was gone, someone purchased Cupid's Yokes from Bennett.
-The elderly publisher, Tilton, and Boston freethinker W. S. Bell were arrested and charged with selling obscene matter.
-Abolitionist, woman's rights activist, Quaker, and Spiritualist Amy Post, who attended the Convention, came forward and paid Tilton's bail.
+While she was gone, someone purchased Cupid’s Yokes from Bennett.
+The elderly publisher, and Boston freethinker W. S. Bell, and later Tilton were arrested and charged with selling obscene matter.
+Abolitionist, woman’s rights activist, Quaker, and Spiritualist Amy Post, who attended the Convention, came forward and paid bail for Bennett and Bell.
+Tilton was later bailed out by feminist activist Elizabeth Smith Miller; later that evening, after reading Cupid’s Yokes, Miller reneged on her payment and Tilton returned to jail.
 While the prosecution based on this incident fizzled out, a bitter feud erupted between Bennett and Anthony Comstock, then the official decency czar of the U.S. Post Office.
-Eventually Comstock orchestrated Bennett's arrest for selling Cupid's Yokes by mail.
+Eventually Comstock orchestrated Bennett’s arrest for selling Cupid’s Yokes by mail.
 After a sensational trial, Bennett was sentenced to serve thirteen months at hard labor and to pay a $300 fine.
-Bennett's prosecution was widely unpopular; his conviction was criticized in freethought publications but also in the mainstream press.
+Bennett’s prosecution was widely unpopular; his conviction was criticized in freethought publications but also in the mainstream press.
 A petition urging President Hayes to pardon Bennett garnered more than 200,000 signatures, the largest number on a single petition to that date.
 Despite this petition and a letter from Robert G. Ingersoll encouraging the pardon, Hayes declined -- owing in part to the influence of his devout wife, who was in turn influenced by Anthony Comstock and fellow decency campaigner (and soap magnate) Samuel Colgate.
 Bennett was forced to serve his full sentence.

 After his release Bennett traveled the world, a tour funded by grateful supporters.
-The New York Freethinkers Association held another convention at Watkins in 1882; Bennett spoke at that convention, enjoying a hero's welcome upon his return to the village we now know as Watkins Glen.
+The New York Freethinkers Association held another convention at Watkins on August 23 - 27, 1882, this time receiving a more hospitable local reception.
+Among those again in attendance was Amy Post.
+Speakers included Matilda Joslyn Gage -- and Bennett, who addressed the convention, was feted at a banquet, and otherwise enjoyed a hero’s welcome upon his return to the village we now know as Watkins Glen.

 The 1882 convention had one other historically intriguing consequence.
 Apparently the convention passed a resolution predicting the gradual extinction of Christianity in America.
 The Rev. C. C. McCabe, a leader in new church development for the Methodist church, read of the resolution in a newspaper and cabled the convention with the following message: "All hail the power of Jesus’ name.
 We are building more than one Methodist church for every day in the year, and propose to make it two a day."
 Convention president Thaddeus Burr Wakeman cabled back, in part: "Build fewer churches and pay your taxes on them like honest men.
 Build better churches, since liberty, science, and humanity will need them one of these days and will not wish to pay too much for repairs."
 McCabe gained wide publicity from this exchange.
 He became known as "Two-a-Day McCabe"; his cable even inspired a popular evangelical camp song.
 By the time of McCabe’s death in 1906 it was widely believed he had directed his famous 1882 cable to the celebrated agnostic orator Robert Green Ingersoll.
 But in late August, 1882, Ingersoll was fully engaged in conducting what would become the lengthiest criminal defense in U. S. history to that time in the Star Route Trials.
 Ingersoll almost certainly did not attend the Watkins conference, and thus could have played no role in composing either the resolution that provoked McCabe’s message or the convention’s reply.